louisehealey/DailyProduction/README.md

 # Daily Production
 This Power BI report delivers a comprehensive daily overview of completed units, offering clear insight into production across the calendar month.
 Users can interactively adjust the daily production goal to support parameter testing and scenario planning.
-The report dynamically calculates and visualizes Month-to-Date (MTD) goals alongside actual MTD performance, enabling teams to monitor progress and stay aligned with production targets.
+The report calculates and visualizes Month-to-Date (MTD) goals alongside actual MTD performance, enabling teams to monitor progress and stay aligned with production targets.

 If today were **August 15, 2022** and the **Product Line Nova Core** was selected, the report would appear as follows: